 First, you will need a system restore point that predates your current problem.
 This is the state that Windows will revert itself to.
 Your operating system automatically creates new restore points whenever it detects that you are about to make some kind of major change to it, such as upgrading hardware drivers or installing new software.
 This way, should anything go wrong, you will be able to completely undo its effects with a system restore.

-Perform A System Restore With Data Recovery Pro
+Perform A System Restore With Stellar Windows Data Recovery

 Alternatively, you can manually create your own restore points at any time.
 All you have to do is access the System Restore program that is found in the System Tools folder, which comes with your operating system.
 Once opened, a dialog will ask you whether you want to perform a system restore or create a restore point.
 Should the need ever arise and you should select the option to initiate a system restore, you will be asked to select exactly which restore point you wish your system to revert to.
 These will be displayed in the form of a calendar, showing you the date and time when the system restore point was made.
 Having more restore points gives you more options, allowing you to select a restore point that you can be certain of predating your problem.